openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

     * `max_len` - maximum possible length of the predicted formula
     * `n_layer` - describe
 - `model_path` - path for model
-- `old_model` - use this flag if you want to use the model trained in the previous versions of this framework (flag for previous versions compatibility)
 - `val_path` - path for validation data
 - `vocab_path` - path where vocab file is stored
 - `val_transforms_list` - here you can describe set of desirable transformations for validation datasets respectively An example is given in the config file, for other options, please, refer to [constructor of transforms (section `create_list_of_transforms`)](im2latex/data/utils.py)